The difference between eCommerce and eBusiness is essential to understand if you want to be up to date with the current

 It is a secret to no one that businesses are experiencing a digital transformation, and this is quickly changing the global business landscape.
 This has had an impact on the physical-versus-internet balance of commercial transactions and the rise of omnichannel strategies.
-Although not everyone might agree on the extent to which this process has been accelerated throughout 2020, we can surely say that the internet seems to have finally caught up with all types of companies, not just the big ones.
+Although not everyone might agree on the extent to which this process has been accelerated throughout the pandemic, we can surely say that the Internet seems to have finally caught up with all types of companies, not just the big ones, and across all industries.

-To explain this shift towards being omnichannel and why it matters, I will focus on the difference between eCommerce and eBusiness, analyzing their business models, and how to think about eCommerce properly.
+To explain this shift towards digital environments and omnichannel strategies and why it matters, I will focus on the difference between eCommerce and eBusiness, analyzing their business models, and how to think about eCommerce properly.

 Business transactions are part of how human societies work.
 So it was just a matter of time for companies, small and large, to migrate almost entirely to the Internet.
 But however powerful this transformation has been, it has not meant the complete disappearance of the physical aspects of different business processes.